 \section{Introduction}

-The concept of incompatibility\cite{Heinosaari2016} plays a crucial role in understanding the quantum theory.
-The position and momentum of a single particle are the most famous example of incompatible observables.
-While this example treats the incompatibility between two observables, the notion of incompatibility has been extended to general operations.
+All the operation pairs are not simultaneously realizable in quantum theory.
+This concept of incompatibility\cite{Heinosaari2016} is ubiquitous.
+For example, the position and momentum of a single particle cannot be simultaneously measured; therefore, these observables are incompatible.
+While this example refers to the incompatibility between two observables, the notion of incompatibility can be extended to general operations.
 Each class of operation in the quantum theory is characterized by its outcome space.
 An observable has a classical state space as its outcome space.
 An operation whose outcome is a quantum state is called a (quantum) channel.
-A pair of operations (possibly in different classes) is called incompatible if they cannot be realized simultaneously.
-That is, two operations are incompatible if there is no experimental device which contains these operations as its parts.
+A pair of operations (possibly belonging to different classes) is called incompatible if there is no device that contains these operations as its parts.